-Port Hope men who have won distinction on the Field of Honour
+Port Hope soldiers who won distinction on the Field of Honour

 This page in the Book of Remembrance lists the soldier and his award.
 Additional information has been added under "Comments".
-Hyperlinked names direct to the photographs and/or biographies on the page commemorating those who gave their lives in the conflict.
+Hyperlinked names direct to the photographs and/or biographies of those who gave their lives.

 The Good Conduct Badge was an upside-down chevron or stripe worn on the lower sleeve, awarded to a soldier with the rank of Private for serving his first two years without being charged or having a written reprimand against his name in the Regimental Orders.
 He showed up on time, followed orders, kept his uniform and weapon clean, kept his physical fitness up, and did all duties as assigned.

 The Military Medal (MM) was awarded to personnel below commissioned rank (therefore acting and temporary Majors were eligible) or Warrant Officers "for acts of gallantry and devotion to duty under fire".
-Silver, laurelled bars were given for subsequent awards.
+Silver bars were given for subsequent awards.

 The Military Cross was awarded to Commissioned Officers of the rank of Captain or below "for distinguished and commendable service in battle".